BawdyAnarchist/quBSD/Future_Development.md

 	   - Current server should be upgraded to show current settings, even if not connected
 	   - Need to verify how well it works when connection is down

+qb-create
-qb-create - Really should have some trap functions set when zfs cloning
+	- Really should have some trap functions set when zfs cloning
+	- apparently -g selecting "none" template is having zfs problems
+	- Failed to create /etc/jail.conf entry for: qb-create -T net-vpn net-wireguard
+	- It's still screwed up somehow.
+Not accepting a creation with all options.
+	- Need to go through with a fine tooth comb.
+And/or do some fuzzing.

+pf.conf
+	- wgIP constant really should be called "endpointIP" or something like that

 ### MINOR UPGRADES